hfrdmnk/dominikhofer_me/src/content/milestones/verkehrsfachschule.md

 ---
 title: Verkehrsfachschule
-shortDescription: New Webflow site for a training and education company.
+shortDescription: Webflow site for a training and education company.
 type: project
 tags:
   - Webdesign